 Common themes and questions arise when administrations examine existing conformity regulations to authorize the use of SDR.
 However, though common themes and questions are being addressed, different approaches might be taken by different administrations to achieve the desired effect.

-For instance one administration may require a specific type approval for SDRs, requiring that the manufacturer take steps to ensure that only software that has been approved with a SDR can be loaded into such a radio.
-The software must not allow user to operate the transmitter with frequencies, output power, modulation types or other parameters outside of those that were approved.
+For instance one administration may require a specific type approval for SDRs, requiring that the manufacturer take steps to ensure that only RF software that has been approved with a SDR can be loaded into such a radio.
+The software should safeguard the user from operating the transmitter with frequencies, output power, modulation types or other parameters outside of those that were approved.
 Administrations with other conformity regimes might require different procedures.

-9 SDR application to specific mobile systems
+9 SDR application to specific land mobile systems

 This section addresses the application and implications of SDR to various land mobile systems.

-SDR offers advantages for many mobile systems at the functional level.
+SDR offers advantages for these systems at the functional level.
 Original equipment manufacturer (OEM) serving increasing complex and diverse market conditions may be attracted by the ability to configure a standard product platform to address multiple markets.
 The benefits include lower costs, faster-to-market new products and better tailored products for target markets.
 Thus the concept of a highly (re)configurable base station or handset is exceedingly attractive to radio OEMs even before consideration of multiband, multi-mode functionality, or in-use over-the-air reconfiguration.

-9.1 IMT-2000 and systems beyond
+9.1 IMT systems

 Recommendation ITU-R M.1035 deals with the concept of IMT-2000, including core elements and radio interface characteristics, and is a useful guideline for this section.
 Looking at an IMT-2000 system architecture from a principle point a view, the following sub-systems can be identified, as in Fig. 3: